 Tell libcurl to activate the cookie engine, and when the easy handle is closed save all known cookies to the given cookiejar file.
 Write-only.

 Provide detailed information about a single cookie to add to the internal storage of cookies.
-Pass in the cookie as a HTTP header with all the details set, or pass in a line from a netscape cookie file.
+Pass in the cookie as an HTTP header with all the details set, or pass in a line from a Netscape cookie file.
 This option can also be used to flush the cookies etc.

 Extract cookie information from the internal cookie storage as a linked list.

 Often, if you want to mimic what a browser does on such websites, you can record web browser HTTP traffic when using such a site and then repeat the cookie operations using curl or libcurl.